Key takeaways

 Is Allegra or Zyrtec more effective?

-Some people have a preference for one over the other, though, so it may take some trial and error to determine which drug is more effective for you.
-Also, your doctor can help you choose which drug may be more appropriate for you.
+Some people prefer one over the other, so it may take some trial and error to determine which drug is more effective for you.
+Consult a doctor or healthcare provider to help you choose the best option for your symptoms.

 Coverage and cost comparison of Allegra vs. Zyrtec